SoodSaumya/calculator-app/README.md

 ## How to Run

 ## Purpose
-This project is created for demonstrating Git branching, merging, and resolving merge conflicts in GitHub.
+This project performs multiplication and division.